Description of the contour

 The MAP sensor measures the vacuum in the intake manifold.

-When there is a high demand for fuel, the MAP sensor provides information about low vacuum, which corresponds to a large throttle opening angle.
-The engine control unit (ECM) uses this data to richen the mixture, increasing the injector valve opening time to provide the required amount of fuel.
+If the fuel demand is high, the MAP sensor provides information about a low vacuum, which corresponds to a large throttle opening angle.
+The engine control unit (ECM) uses this data to enrich the mixture, increasing the opening time of the injector valve to provide the required amount of fuel.
 As the throttle opening angle decreases, the vacuum increases.
-This change in vacuum is sensed by the manifold absolute pressure sensor and the ECM, resulting in reduced fuel injector turn-on time and reduced fuel delivery.
+This change in vacuum is detected by the collector absolute pressure sensor and the ECM, which reduces the fuel injector start-up time and reduces the fuel supply.

 Oxygen sensor (O2S)

-The oxygen sensor is located on the exhaust manifold. oxygen sensor (O2S) provides the ECM with data on the amount of oxygen in the exhaust gases, and the ECM changes the air / fuel ratio using injectors.
-The best air/fuel ratio to minimize harmful impurities in the exhaust gases is 14.7:1, which allows the catalyst to work more efficiently.
+The oxygen sensor is located on the exhaust manifold.
+The oxygen sensor (O2S) provides the ECM with information about the amount of oxygen in the exhaust gases, and the ECM changes the air/fuel ratio using the injectors.
+The best air/fuel ratio for minimizing harmful impurities in the exhaust gases is 14.7:1, which allows the catalytic converter to work more efficiently.

-Due to the constant measurement and adjustment of the air/fuel ratio, the fuel injection system is called the «closed circuit».
+By constantly measuring and adjusting the air/fuel ratio, the fuel injection system is called a "closed loop" system.

-The ECM receives input from various sensors to determine the correct amount of fuel to supply to the engine.
-Fuel is supplied according to one of the condition schemes called «mode».
+The ECM receives input signals from various sensors to determine the proper amount of fuel to deliver to the engine.
+Fuel is delivered according to one of a series of conditions called a "mode."